Justice, Diversity & Inclusion: Start Here

 Welcome to the Justice, Diversity and Inclusion topic in the Commons Social Change Library.
 We believe that strong movements are made up of diverse participants, each bringing their particular talents, perspectives, and community connections.
 Developing such movements requires an appreciation for the value of diversity, as well as experience including, and working in solidarity with, those who are marginalised by the dominant assumed common culture.
 The restructuring of power relations and real engagement with justice concerns are necessary for true inclusion.

-To help navigate within the broad scope this topic includes, we’ve outlined examples from four broad types of resources:
+To help navigate within the broad scope this topic includes, we’ve outlined examples from four types of resources:

 • resources that clarify key concepts used in movements seeking to improve diversity and inclusion practices;